-The 17 Colombia books by expats we look at cover a number of topics.
+The 19 Colombia books by expats we look at in this article cover a number of topics.
 One looks at Colombian Spanish, one looks at Colombian coffee, one looks at the birds of Colombia, some are travel guides, some are historical, some have a lighter side and one is a children’s book.

 We previously looked at the top Colombia travel blogs by expats.
 And we also looked at alternatives to Narcos: 13 best Colombian movies and series.
 In addition, we looked at 13 books by Colombian Authors.
 In this article we look at Colombia books by expats.

 In this article, we look first at several non-travel Colombia books by expats followed by Colombia travel guide books.
 We include only books written by expats about Colombia in this article.

 Also, we didn’t include general South America books that have a Colombia section.
 These books are Colombia specific.
 In addition, we didn’t include all Colombia books by expats, as this is a curated list.

 Furthermore, the following Colombia books by expats are in order based on Amazon sales on June 6, 2018.

 1. Biblioburro: A True Story from Colombia – Jeanette Winter – June 2010

 Biblioburro: A True Story from Colombia is a children’s book about an inspiring story about an untraditional traveling library in Colombia.